david-yunbae/assignment2-question2-david-yunbae/index.md

 Please inspect the rest of the documentations in the repo!

 ## Github Action (CI)
 I used an existing workflow code.
 There was a workflow for R users.
 I had a read through the choices in this [link](https://github.com/r-lib/actions/tree/master/examples#readme).
+The assignment asked to prepare the Github Action for CRAN checks.
+So, I chose the 'standard CI workflow'.
+This option seems to fit more experienced developers, but it specified that the users who seek to upload their packages to CRAN should use the workflow.
+In this way, I assumed that this Github Action includes the CRAN checks.

 ## The rest of the Check List
 #### I have prepared testthat codes